Voting closes on 30 June

 This multifunctional building is home to a large music venue, pub, learning cafe, union offices, prayer centre, dance studio, careers library and gym.
 The striking red brick building has been likened to origami.

-The mixed-use redevelopment replaces poor quality shops and neglected back streets with offices, luxury retail and seven new restaurants centred on a reinvigorated public square.
+The mixed-use redevelopment replaces poor quality shops and neglected back streets with offices, luxury retail and 7 new restaurants centred on a reinvigorated public square.

 The renewal of St. Martin-in- the-Fields modernised the existing facilities and replaces what was once a series of Victorian burial vaults.